VenueDriver/Vagrant-Chef-LEMP-stack/README.md

           |-- chef_cookbooks/ - Chef recipes for provisioning the Vagrant VM
           |-- .vagrant - Your actual Vagrant VM is stored here.
 Ignored by Git.
           |-- .gitignore - Tells Git what to ignore.

+## Embedding

+To embed this technology stack as a Git submodule in your PHP project, do this from your main
+project:

+    git submodule add https://github.com/VenueDriver/Vagrant-Chef-LEMP.git vagrant

+After you clone a web application project that includes this project as a Git submodule, you will need to update the submodules from your main project:

+    git submodule init
+    git submodule update